-There are no current revenue sources within Nounou and Kālepa FRs.
+There are currently no other revenue sources within Nounou and Kālepa FRs.
 A potential source of future revenue may be from commercial tour or film industry permits.

 III.
 MANAGEMENT

 A. Past Planning: There are no official management plans that have been written for these two forest reserves.